Message from the Director

 Thank you for visiting the website of the Institute for Memory Impairments and Neurological Disorders (UCI MIND).
 Your visit indicates a desire to learn more about Alzheimer’s disease or related neurological disorders.
 I hope you find this site useful and that it provides the information you are seeking.

-Right now, over 5.4 million Americans have Alzheimer’s disease, including over 580,000 individuals in California and 75,000 in Orange County.
-Even more alarmingly, unless a way is found to delay the onset of Alzheimer’s disease, it is estimated that nearly 14 million people will suffer from this insidious disorder by the year 2050.
+Right now, over 5.3 million Americans have Alzheimer’s disease, including over 590,000 individuals in California and 84,000 in Orange County.
+Even more alarming, unless a way is found to delay the onset of Alzheimer’s disease, it is estimated that nearly 14 million people will suffer from this insidious disorder by the year 2050.

-The Institute is an organized research unit dedicated to investigating the causes of Alzheimer’s disease and related dementias and to improving the quality of life and promoting successful aging.
-Our vision for the Institute for Memory Impairments and Neurological Disorders is to develop approaches for lessening the impact of memory-related disorders.
+UCI MIND is an organized research unit dedicated to investigating the causes of Alzheimer’s disease and related dementias and to improving the quality of life and promoting successful aging.
+Our vision for UCI MIND is to develop approaches for lessening the impact of memory-related disorders.
 Tackling these complex issues requires a multi-disciplinary approach, which is reflected in the diversity of our faculty, who have primary appointments in the Schools of Biological Sciences, Computing Sciences, Engineering, Medicine, Nursing Sciences, and Social Sciences.

-In my short tenure as director of the Institute, I have been most impressed by the dedication and commitment of our faculty and staff.
+In my short tenure as Director of UCI MIND, I have been most impressed by the dedication and commitment of our faculty and staff.
 I look forward to working closely with them as we strive for a world without Alzheimer’s disease.

 Professor of Molecular Biology and Biochemistry